Visiting an island usually sounds like a dream holiday.

 Just off the Venezuelan coast, this island will offer you a climate to die for!
-30ºC in average, sun every day, even in the rainy season where the strong showers won’t last more than a couple of hours.
+30ºC on average, sun every day, even in the rainy season where the strong showers won’t last more than a couple of hours.
 This place is really ideal to enjoy the sea and its white sandy beaches.

 One warning though: don’t expect paradise beaches everywhere.

-Mass tourism is also present on this small island… The capital city of Willemstad, the airport and the main harbour are all in the east part.
+Mass tourism is also present on this small island… The capital city of Willemstad, the airport, and the main harbour are all in the east part.
 That definitely attracts the majority of the tourists as a result.
-So that is only logical to find artificial beaches built there… Which in a way is also nice for locals who live in the east side and cannot constantly go to the west part.
-But that is not the area I would stay or there is no point to travel so far.
+So that is only logical to find artificial beaches built there… Which in a way is also nice for locals who live on the east side and cannot constantly go to the west part.
+But that is not the area I would stay in, or there is no point to travel so far.

 For that same reason, you should not travel to Curaçao without hiring a car.
 Public transport is quite poor and as mentioned earlier the best area is in the west, not really close by to the main city.

 You should drive all the way to Westpunt and make some stops on the way: